stonerlucas/OpenPaddock/README.md

 ## What is OpenPaddock?

-OpenPaddock is a webOS that is meant for F1 fans to keep in the loop.
+OpenPaddock is a webpage that is meant for F1 fans to keep in the loop.
 In the end I hope to include many data points for race-day as well as during the week.

 ---